lucia-auth/lucia/documentation/content/main/start-here/username-password.astro.md

 ---
 _order: 2
 title: "Quick start"
-description: "Learn how to set up a basic Astro app with Lucia"
+description: "Learn how to use Lucia in Astro by implementing a basic username/password auth"
 ---

 This page will guide you how to implement a simple username/password authentication using Astro and cover the basics of Lucia.